 How Common is Hypospadias in Newborns?

-Hypospadias is a very common congenital defect that occurs to one in every 150 -250 male births.
+Hypospadias is a very common congenital defect that occurs in one in every 150-250 male births.
 In India, with over more than 80,000 cases per year, it is the second most common urological birth condition.
 In the United States, every 5 boys out of 1000 born have this common malformation.

 Causes of Hypospadias in Babies